This page is Archived

 • Keep your car for parts if the vehicle is written off

-If your beloved classic is badly damaged, it may be so severe that it costs the insurer more to get it repaired than the payout for its market value.
+If your classic car is badly damaged, it could cost the insurer more to get it repaired than the payout for its agreed value.
 In other words, the insurer would be left out of pocket.

-When this happens, you can accept the car's a write-off and take the payout, or – particularly if you're keen on using what can be salvaged, if possible, for spare parts – buy the wreckage back off the insurer.
+When this happens, you can accept the car's a write-off and take the payout, or – particularly if you're keen on using what can be salvaged for spare parts – buy the wreckage back off the insurer.

 This can set you back thousands of pounds (depending on the model) but, if you're an avid classic car fan, you may want to keep the vehicle's remnants.